Using Stainless SteelStainless Steel Guide

 What Is A Metal Detector?

-A metal detector is an electronic device that that senses the presence of metals.
+A metal detector is an electronic device that senses the presence of metals.
 They can find hidden metal objects in public spaces and underground.
 They work by having a sensor that emits an electromagnetic field and creates an alarm sound when it comes across metallic objects.

 What Metals Can Be Detected By A Metal Detector?